Azio0/Quoternator/QUOTE.md

-Last Updated: 2025-08-11 00:29:56
+Last Updated: 2025-08-12 00:26:28

-There is a King Who is aware of every Mask you put on.
+Change Your Opinions, Keep To Your Principles; Change Your Leaves, Keep Intact Your Roots.

-By Rumi
+By Victor Hugo